-If you buy the new iPhone 11, iPhone 11 Pro or any other iPhone model, you may want to protect that investment.
+If you buy the new iPhone 11, iPhone 11 Pro, iPhone SE or any other iPhone model, you may want to protect that investment.
 Everyone from Apple to carriers, big-box retailers, and credit card companies offer some type of protection plan or extended warranty on purchases.
-AppleCare+ is comprehensive — and included in the iPhone Upgrade Program — but you might have loyalty programs or even credit card offers that provide at least some coverage for less.
+AppleCare+ is comprehensive — and included in the iPhone Upgrade Program — but you might have loyalty programs, or even credit card offers that provide at least some coverage for less.
 Here are some options!

 AppleCare vs. AppleCare+ vs. AppleCare+with Theft and Loss

 Every iPhone you purchase, whether it's sold by Apple or another retailer, comes with a 1-year limited warranty called AppleCare.
 This coverage costs you nothing and is automatically activated the day you purchase your iPhone.
 Here's what it offers:

 - 1-year limited warranty against defects

 - 90 days complimentary phone support